ad-am7/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car changes lanes, or the car drives on a more aggressive bend in the road.
+The masking accepts the region directly in front of the car.
+So any line marking, such as directional arrows in car parks, toll stations etc, may throw up odd results.

-Another shortcoming could be ...
+Another shortcoming could be that the pipeline was not tested for differing light conditions.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to have the region of interest change dynamically and also not include the region directly infront of the vehicle (ie where car parking directional arrows would be).

-Another potential improvement could be to ...
+Another potential improvement could be to have the pipeline scan the image to estimate the overall light quality, and adjust the edge detection values to better match the overall picture.

+The pipeline does not currently give any consideration to the result of the previuos frame.
+In reality, the amount at which the left line and right line are limited.
+This would improve the consistancy of the results and also provide dummy lane lines if not lane lines are found in frame.